 We reached a breathtaking view of Lake Geneva and spent the next half an hour hiking down the switchbacks.
 This is one area where the Nat Geo map is completely wrong.
 The map shows a straight descent to the lake, but a more accurate line would show some squiggles as the switchbacks were more than I managed to count.
 It was a solid 30 minutes of switchbacking.

-We took a short break at Lake Geneva and then hiked alongside it to its north end where we took another break.
+We took a short break at Lake Geneva.
+If I did it over again, I would try to camp here, as it was amazing.
+We hiked alongside it to its north end where we took another break.
 I was beat after the Geneva descents (pass and lake) and it was all I could do to find a third or fourth wind to continue on.
 We camped near the trail to Coffeen Park in a grove of pines.
 For a long stretch of trail we enjoyed seeing ruins of old homes and sheds.
 I wished they could talk, but glad they couldn’t at the same time.

 August 28, 2019